MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-reference-for-hosted-apps.md

 ---
-title: Azure CLI references for Azure App Service
+title: Azure CLI references for Azure hosted apps
-description: Azure CLI reference landing page for Azure App Service
+description: Azure CLI reference landing page for Azure hosted apps
 author: dbradish-microsoft
 manager: barbkess
 ms.devlang: azurecli
 ms.topic: reference
-ms.date: 07/30/2021
+ms.date: 08/02/2021
 ms.author: dbradish
 ms.service: azure-cli
 ms.reviewer: robb
 ms.custom: devx-track-azurecli
 ---

-# Azure CLI for Azure App Service
+# Azure CLI for Azure hosted apps

 The Azure Command Line Interface ([Azure CLI](./what-is-azure-cli.md)) is a set of commands you use to create and manage Azure resources.
-It's available across many Azure services, including Azure App Service, and gives you the ability to manage Azure App Service from a command line.
+It's available across many Azure services, including Azure App Service, and gives you the ability to manage hosted apps from a command line.

 The [Azure App Service](/azure/app-service) CLI experience is composed of two parts: core and extension.
 Core Azure CLI commands ship as part of the CLI and are fully supported.
 An extension gives you access to experimental and pre-release commands.
 For more information about extension references, see [Use extensions with Azure CLI](./azure-cli-extensions-overview.md).

 Access to the following `az webapp` references requires the [webapp](https://github.com/Azure/azure-cli-extensions/tree/main/src/webapp) extension: `az webapp container`, `az webapp remote-connection`, and `az webapp scan`.
 Access to the `az functionapp app` reference requires the [deploy-to-azure](https://github.com/Azure/deploy-to-azure-cli-extension) extension.

 > [!NOTE]
 > You're prompted to install an extension reference on first use.
 Or, you can use the [az extension add](/cli/azure/extension#az_extension_add) command to manually install an extension by name.